 Also, some cases of floaters, particularly cases where there is a large number of floaters or the floaters are accompanied by flashes of light or peripheral vision loss, can indicate a serious problem with the eyes such as retinal detachment.

-In those cases, it is important to be screened by a trusted ophthalmologist like Dr. Johnson.
-Depending on what he finds, you may be eligible for laser floater treatment.
+In those cases, it is important to be screened by our trusted team.
+Depending on what we find, you may be eligible for laser floater treatment.